tabaraei/tabaraei/README.md

 <!-- About -->
 <p align="center">
   Hey there!
 I'm a Python developer with over 2 years of experience in Data Science.
 Developed a dozen supervised and unsupervised tasks, and familiar with computer vision and NLP.
-Programmer since 2017, and currently seeking a role in Data Science or Machine Learning.
+Programmer since 2017, currently seeking a role in Data Science or Machine Learning.
 </p>